logic-and-learning-lab/Popper/README.md

 # Popper settings

-To run with statistics use the flag `--stats`
+To run with statistics use the flag `--stats`.

-To run in debug mode use the flag `--debug`
+To run in debug mode use the flag `--debug`.

-To run in information mode use the flag `--info`
+To run in information mode use the flag `--info`.

+To show the full hypothesis space (bounded by `N`) use the flag `--hspace N`.

 To run with a maximum learning time use the flag `--timeout`.